Cover photo for Charles Barto's Obituary

 Charles Barto

-Charles Edward "Bud" Barto passed peacefully on February 21,2025 at his residence in Diana, Tx.
+Charles Edward "Bud" Barto passed peacefully on February 21, 2025 at his residence in Diana, TX.

-Born July 26, 1959 to Kenneth Eugene Barto and Twila Elaine (Davison) Barto in Conroe, Tx. he lived a wonderful and full life for 65 years, 32 weeks and 3 days.
+Born July 26, 1959 to Kenneth Eugene Barto and Twila Elaine (Davison) Barto in Conroe, TX.
+He lived a wonderful and full life for 65 years, 32 weeks and 3 days.

-Charles also spent many hour's at Lake O' the Pines fishing but usually always tossing back his catch of the day.
+Charles also spent many hours at Lake O' the Pines fishing but usually always tossing back his catch of the day.

 The family would like to thank Marshall Hospice for their outstanding care especially Kim and Courtney.